Guide to India's Holi Festival of Colours

 This festival is a worldwide event where Hindu's around the world gather to celebrate Indian culture, we think India is the best destination to experience the celebrations although you can see parades and events in places with high Hindu populations like the UK, Malaysia and Nepal.

-Best Places to Experience the Holi Festival in India
+Best Places to Attend the Holi Festival in India

 What to Expect